Skip to main content

 We'd like to think "yes".
 But ultimately, time (and data!) will tell - as Project Leaders continue to find innovate use-cases.

-In the last few weeks, we've created a few helpful videos to showcase the Huddle Up model.
+We've created a few helpful videos to showcase the Huddle Up model.
 We hope they shed light on the big potential we see for how to help cohorts be more connected, engaged, and accountable to each other by focusing on ideas and feedback.

 If you're looking for more specific Huddle Up resources, check out our information for Project Leaders or for Participants/Learners.